National Emergencies Act: Emergency powers

 Congress has delegated at least 150 distinct statutory emergency powers to the President, each available upon the declaration of an emergency.
 Only 13 of these require a declaration from Congress; the remaining 137 are assumed by an executive declaration with no further Congressional input.

 Congressionally-authorized emergency presidential powers are sweeping and dramatic, and range from suspending all laws regulating chemical and biological weapons, including the ban on human testing (passed 1969); to suspending any Clean Air Act implementation plan or excess emissions penalty upon petition of a state governor (passed 1977); to authorizing military construction projects (passed 1982) using any existing defense appropriations for such military constructions ($10.4 billion in FY2018); to drafting any retired Coast Guard officers (passed 1963) or enlisted members (passed 1949) into active duty regardless of ineligibility for Selective Service.

 Invocations

 As of April 2025, 90 national emergencies have been declared, with 49 of them being renewed annually.
 These include the eight that were declared prior to the passage of the 1976 Act.
-The longest continuing national emergency dates back to November 1979 by the Carter administration blocking Iranian government property under the International Emergency Economic Powers Act.
+The longest continuing national emergency dates back to November 1979 by the Carter administration freezing Iranian government property under the International Emergency Economic Powers Act.